transferzero/api-documentation/README.md

 Webhooks will always generate a `POST` request to the specified endpoint, and will also include the same authentication headers as described in the [authentication documentation](authentication.md), so their validity can be verified on the receiver end.

+Please ensure that you have whitelisted the following IP addresses.
+The following is for each of our environments:

+52.50.88.9 - Production
+52.30.76.100 - Sandbox

 The structure of the body we send will always follow the following template:

 ```javascript